ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 *** Please sign blockchain creation hash on the ledger device ***
 ```

-This activates a `Sign Hash` window on the ledger.
+This activates a `Sign Hash` window on the Ledger.
 Navigate to the Ledger's `Accept` window by
-using the ledger's right button, and then authorize the request by pressing both left and right buttons.
+using the Ledger's right button, and then authorize the request by pressing both left and right buttons.

 After that, CLI creates the blockchain within the Subnet, and a summary window for the deployment
 appears: